 In the end, either test scenario should account to result in the following vectors:

-Temperature {Temperature}
+Temperature

-Lining wear {LiningWear}
+Lining wear

-Volume Consumption of Brake Caliper {CurveVolConsCaliper}
+Volume Consumption of Brake Caliper x

-A representative volume consumption is measured at different pressures.
-To have a complete picture of a brake calipers volume consumption, pressures from 5 bar to 120 bar should be applied.
+A representative volume consumption is measured either at different levels of hydraulic pressures for hydraulic or of force for non-hydraulic applied brake.
+To have a complete picture of a brake calipers volume consumption, application levels shall comprise the complete range of application, e.g. for hydraulic brakes pressures from 5 bar to 120 bar are usually applied.
 The measurement results are described using the following vectors:

-Pressure {Pressure}
+Pressure

-Consumed Volume {VolCons}
+Consumed Volume

-The derivate of the measurement is a characteristic curve representing the volume consumption like shown in Table 66-5:
+The derivate of the measurement is a characteristic curve representing the volume consumption like shown in Table 6-5: